Organwolf/100-days-of-code/log.md

 ### Day 93: June 3, 2020

 **Today's Progress**: Worked on _"Tutorial: Create a web API with ASP.NET Core"_.
-This time going straight to the source instead of starting a course on [Edx.org](www.edx.org) which is 3 years old and archived.
+This time going straight to the source instead of starting a course on [Edx.org](www.edx.org) that is 3 years old and archived.
 Learning by doing.

 **Thoughts**: Getting some pointers when it comes to navigating **Visual Studio for Mac** is very much appriciated.
 I also like the mixture of adding code to the project in VS as well as installing packages using the .NET Core CLI.
-`dotnet aspnet-codegenerator controller -name TodoItemsController` `-async -api -m TodoItem -dc TodoContext -outDir Controllers`
+`dotnet aspnet-codegenerator controller -name TodoItemsController`
+`-async -api -m TodoItem -dc TodoContext -outDir Controllers`
 What a one liner!